GegenteilVonGegenteil/BetterBee/index.md

 ### Initial Questions
 * How simple do the users find the app to be?
 (DV: Ease of use)
-* Would users use the app regularly/outside of testing it?
-(DV: Likelihood of usage)
+* How do users asses the usability of the app?
+(DV: Usability/SUS Score)
 * What features could be improved or added according to users?
 (DV: Features to improve/add)

 ### Methods
 * Test subject is given a phone with the app opened.
 * Test subject is asked to perform certain scenarios (Add Habit, Mark Habit, Unmark Habit, Edit Habit, Delete Habit) and is then given a SEQ.
 Test subject is also encouraged to think out loud while performing the tasks.
-* After tasks are done, the test subject is given a 5-point likert scale question about the likelihood of future use.
+* After the tasks, participants are given a SUS-Questionaire to fill out.
 * Afterwards, a short interview is conducted to assess potential improvements and wishes by test subject.